ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-This was my next installation, a Buckminster Fuller inspired tensegrity, using WLED.
+This was my next installation, a Buckminster Fuller inspired tensegrity.

-WLED is off-the-shelf software for LED projects.

 -->